General Rules of Sweep Rowing

 Strategies for navigating tight turns or narrow passages require coordination and skill.
 When approaching a turn, rowers must work together to execute the maneuver smoothly.
 Communication signals such as verbal cues or predetermined hand signals can aid in signaling when to adjust the course.
 Properly timed adjustments and coordinated efforts can make all the difference in successfully navigating challenging areas.

-Also Read General Rules of Playing Water Polo
+Also Read General Rules of Wildwater Canoe

 Communication Signals on the Water